Supported Environments for PubSub+ Messaging APIs

 • No support for IPC

+The PubSub+ C API is compatible with OpenSSL 3.0 and OpenSSL 1.1.
 The OpenSSL binaries bundled with the Windows and macOS distributions of the PubSub+ C API are provided for developer convenience only.
 Do not deploy the OpenSSL binaries from the PubSub+ C API in production environments.
 The OpenSSL binary is not bundled with the Linux distribution of the PubSub+ C API.
 The support for OpenSSL is as follows:

 • Versions 7.25 and later support OpenSSL 3.0 (recommended).
-OpenSSL 1.0 may be used, but are unsupported by OpenSSL.
+OpenSSL 1.0 and 1.1 may be used, but are unsupported by OpenSSL.
 See the documentation for your operating system to determine if older versions are secure and supported.

 • Versions 7.12 and later support TLS SNI (Server Name Indication).